ssato/python-anyconfig/docs/introduction.rst

 - Make python-anyconfig robust for invalid inputs
 - Make python-anyconfig scaled: some functions are limited by max recursion depth.
-- Make python-anyconfig processing files faster: current implementation might be too complex and it causes the processing slower than expected.
+- Make python-anyconfig run faster: current implementation might be too complex and it run slower than expected as a result.
 - Documentation:

   - Especially API docs need more fixes and enhancements!
 CLI doc is non-fulfilling also.